jphaugla/dse-docker-centos/README.md

 # Docker for Centos Package Install Testing

+much of this is shamelessly stolen from Luke Tillman including the entrypoint.sh and this README!

 ## Usage

 > **Note:** Not meant for production use.
 See [this whitepaper on DataStax.com][whitepaper] for